 - Keep your cast dry.

 - Do not put anything inside your cast.

-- Do not put powder on your skin beneath your cast.
+- Do not put powder or lotion on your skin beneath your cast.

 - Do not remove the padding around the edges of your cast or break off part of your cast.